We’ve just mailed the image sets! Phew! Please check your mail – and ensure that we have a correct valid email address for you/your team/school/group.

 Note also: you will find a set of RAW images in each image archive; these are the original data images as recorded by the VMC on board MEX, and as retrieved on Earth.
 For details on working with these, VMC blog.

-There’s a bit of disappointing news: there are a couple of requested imaging targets that didn’t work out very well, either because of the dust or the lighting conditions, or because the image just simply doesn’t show the target too well.
-For these, we will dig through the VMC archive and provide some better quality VMC images from past observations that do show the requested target adequately.
+Several requested imaging targets didn’t work out very well, either because of the dust or the lighting conditions, or because the image just simply doesn’t show the target well.
+For these, we dug through the VMC archive and provided some better-quality VMC (or other) images from past observations that do show the requested target adequately.